flowset/flowset-tasklist-react-community/README.md

 ## Custom Forms Support <a name="custom-forms-support"></a>

-OpenBPM Tasklist gives and ability to register and show custom forms for starting the process or completing the user task.
+Flowset Tasklist gives and ability to register and show custom forms for starting the process or completing the user task.
 The following steps must be followed when using custom forms:

 1. For a start event or user task, the type must be **Embedded or External Task Forms** and the **Form key** must be configured in the BPMN diagram.
-2. Creates a custom form implementation in the OpenBPM Tasklist sources
+2. Creates a custom form implementation in the Flowset Tasklist sources
 3. Register the component from the previous step as a custom form with the key from step #1.

 ### Creating Custom Forms <a name="creating-custom-forms"></a>